ammanigoSP2025/ammanigo.github.io/Guessing.md

  Generate --> Guess[Guess a number]
  Guess --> ReviewInput{Has to be a number}

- ReviewInput -- No --> Error[Display 'Please use a valid number and try again.'] --> Guess ReviewInput -- Yes --> ReviewRange{has to guess within range}
+ ReviewInput -- No --> Error[Display 'Please use a valid number and try again.']
+ Error --> Guess
+ ReviewInput -- Yes --> ReviewRange{has to guess within range}

  ReviewRange -- Yes --> Check{Was the correct number guessed?}